Strategy Versus Culture — Which Comes First?

-If your business strategy is unclear, unbelievable, or too difficult to implement, it is almost impossible to create an aligned and high performance culture.
+If your business strategy is unclear, not up to the challenge you face, or too difficult to implement, it is almost impossible to create an aligned and high performance culture.

 So, while we also believe that “culture eats strategy for breakfast,” you cannot create an aligned and high performance culture without first developing a clear and compelling strategy.

 So, from our perspective, Strategic Clarity almost always comes first — before cultural change.
 Why?
 Because you need to know where you are headed to provide the context for “How” you will get there.

 But, once your strategy is clear, believable, and implementable enough, you must take the time to

 What Happens When Strategy and Culture are Unaligned?

 The pressure to grow without an aligned and healthy culture can lead companies, leaders, and employees astray.
 Just look at Wells Fargo’s cultural issues.